Slade: Aftermath and recent years (1993–present)

 In 2011, Salvo released a remastered version of Sladest which included a previously unreleased studio version of the live track "Hear Me Calling".
 On the evening of 21 December 2012, BBC Four held Slade Night, which consisted of a showing of the 1999 documentary It's Slade, Slade at the BBC, and the band's 1975 film Slade in Flame respectively.
 Slade at the BBC is a compilation of the band's performances from the BBC archives throughout their career from 1969 to 1991, introduced by Noddy Holder.
 According to BARB, the viewing figure for It's Slade was 608,000 whilst Slade at the BBC had a total of 477,000 viewers.

 After years of working with Lise Lyng Falkenberg, since 2006, Powell's biography Look Wot I Dun – My Life in Slade was released on 14 October 2013, by Omnibus Press (Music Sales Ltd).
 The book is based on more than 50 hours of interviews with Powell as well as his own 20 years of diaries and notebooks he kept due to his problems with short-term memory following his 1973 accident.
 Additionally the book featured contributions and quotes from interviews of 28 of Powell's friends, colleagues and family members.
 It looks in detail at Slade's long career and Powell's life, which included booze-ups with Ozzy Osbourne.
 To promote the book, Powell appeared at a number of Waterstones book signings, as well as a charity "Tea with Don Powell" event, a question and answer session, where Powell discussed his life with Clive Eakin of BBC Coventry & Warwick.
 It was in support of the National Autistic Society.
 In 2015, the box set When Slade Rocked the World was released.

 On 3 February 2020, Powell announced on his official website that Hill had sent him a "cold email" informing him that his services were no longer required.
-Hill disputes this version of events, stating that the Don Powell's version of the circumstances of the break-up were inaccurate.
+Hill disputes this version of events, stating that Don Powell's version of the circumstances of the break-up were inaccurate.
 Powell also announced that he would be forming "Don Powell's Slade" with former Slade II bassist Craig Fenney.
 Powell was replaced by Alex Bines.
-Don Powell's statement was removed from his website shortly afterwards.
+Powell's statement was removed from his website shortly afterwards.

-During 2020 and 2021, Powell, Holder and Lea conducted an extensive series of Zoom video interviews for the www.slayed.co.uk website and its forum at www.sladeforum.co.uk - comments from which were mined for the expanded second edition of the book on their unauthorised discography, THE NOIZE.
+During 2020 and 2021, Powell, Holder and Lea conducted an extensive series of Zoom video interviews for the www.slayed.co.uk website and its forum at www.sladeforum.co.uk - comments from which were mined for the expanded second edition of the book on their unauthorised discography, The Noize.